 What is VAT and how does it affect my small business?

-A beginner's guide to value added tax (VAT), when to register, the rates, deregistration, and the Cash Accounting Scheme
+A beginner's guide to value added tax (VAT), when to register, the rates, output and input tax, deregistration, and the Cash Accounting Scheme

 Business supplies include selling goods, renting and hiring goods, business stock used for private reasons, services including hairdressing, charging an admission price for buildings, and providing supplies as a self-employed person.